Gateway Load Balancer

 • Custom appliances

 With Gateway Load Balancer, you can easily add or remove advanced network functionality without extra management overhead.
-It provides the bump-in-the-wire technology you need to ensure all traffic to a public endpoint is first sent to the appliance before your application.
+It provides the bump-in-the-wire technology you need to ensure all traffic to and from a public endpoint is first sent to the appliance before your application.
 In scenarios with NVAs, it's especially important that flows are symmetrical.
 Gateway Load Balancer maintains flow stickiness to a specific instance in the backend pool along with flow symmetry.
-As a result, a consistent route to your network virtual appliance is ensured – without other manual configuration.
+As a result, a consistent route to your network virtual appliance is ensured – without further manual configuration.
 As a result, packets traverse the same network path in both directions and appliances that need this key capability are able to function seamlessly.

 The health probe listens across all ports and routes traffic to the backend instances using the HA ports rule.
 Traffic sent to and from Gateway Load Balancer uses the VXLAN protocol.